 Although Singapore has slightly tightened its overall immigration recently, it still continues to encourage the immigration of highly–skilled and innovative foreign investors and employees who are willing to establish their businesses or work inside its territory.
 Each of them who meet the qualification above can start setting up a company or be employed under different types of work pass subject to their respective criteria such as EntrePass (Entrepreneur Pass – a word pass permits entrepreneurs who want to start and operate a new business in Singapore) or Employment Pass.

 Turning to Hong Kong, nationals of about 170 countries and territories are allowed visa-free visits to this destination for periods ranging from 7 to 180 days.
 Short-term visitors are allowed to enter Hong Kong on a visitor visa to conduct their business negotiations and sign contracts.

 Besides, the government has also introduced appropriate work visa provisions, to cater to the needs of entrepreneurs who may wish to relocate to Hong Kong to run their business or who may want to hire foreign professional employees to work in their company, or those who would like to move to the country for lawful employment purpose.

 On the other hand, Hong Kong has been announced to have increased the fee.
-For those who are seeking domestic help, the costs that relate to food and health care are slightly cheaper in Singapore.
+For those who are seeking domestic help, the costs related to food and health care are slightly cheaper in Singapore.

 To sum up, Hong Kong and Singapore all proved themselves potential destinations for setting up new businesses.
-However, through many outstanding points, it can be seen that Singapore has captured more the attention from companies and entrepreneurs all over the world.
-It has become Hong Kong’s most immediate competitor in many economic angles and will soon turn into the more preferred international business destination in Asia Pacific.
+However, through many outstanding points, it can be seen that Singapore has captured more attention of companies and entrepreneurs all over the world.
+It has become Hong Kong’s most immediate competitor from many economic angles and will soon turn into the more preferred international business destination in the Asia Pacific.